Cohort 1 Grantees

 Locally Sourced, Community Strong: Elevating School Meals for a Sustainable Tomorrow

 Gooding District serves a rural farming community in Idaho’s Magic Valley.
-The district’s child nutrition program will increase student access to locally grown and Idaho-grown foods.
-The district will implement marketing strategies for a comprehensive cafeteria rebranding and to increase public awareness of the school nutrition program.
-Key partners include the statewide organization Dairy West and local growers.
-Activities include establishing and strengthening community and industry partnerships, increasing scratch-based cooking, providing specialized training for staff, and hosting community events.
+The district’s child nutrition program increased student access to locally grown and Idaho-grown foods.
+The district implemented marketing strategies for a comprehensive cafeteria rebranding, and increased public awareness of the school nutrition program.
+Key partners included the statewide organization Dairy West and local growers.
+Activities included establishing and strengthening community and industry partnerships, increasing scratch-based cooking, providing specialized training for staff, and hosting community events.

 Marsing School District